Nak’azdli Community Vision Plan: Planning for Our Future

 The CVP is our guide.
 It reminds us of where we come from, and where we are going, together.

 Our community is growing and changing.
 We face both challenges and opportunities.
-Now is the time to come together and decide what’s most important to us, as a community, as families, and as individuals.
+We wanted to come together to decide what’s most important to us, as a community, as families, and as individuals.

 1. A Community Vision Plan (CVP):

 A CVP is a big-picture, long-term plan shaped by Nak’azdli values and voices.
 It will reflect our shared vision for the future and identify what matters most to our community.
-This plan is a community driven document built through collecting input with Nak’azdli members, leaders, managers, Elders, youth, and staff, with support from BDO Canada.
+This plan is a community driven document built through collecting input with Nak’azdli members, leaders, managers, Elders, youth, and staff.

 2. A 5-Year Strategic Plan:

 The Strategic Plan takes the big ideas from the CVP and turns them into a five-year action plan.
 While the CVP sets the vision, the Strategic Plan focuses on action.
-It will outline what Nak’azdli will do strategically over the next five years to begin bringing the community’s goals to life.
-The plan should include specific projects, resources, responsibilities, and timelines.
+It outlines what Nak’azdli will do strategically over the next five years to begin bringing the community’s goals to life.
+The plan includes specific projects, resources, responsibilities, and timelines.

 Together, the CVP and Strategic Plan will support future decision-making, help secure funding, align department efforts, and make sure all planning is rooted in Nak’azdli voices and values.